 - to asses the impact of family planning and other Socio-Economic development programme.

-The universe of this survey consists of all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA), Military Restricted Areas and Protected Areas of N.W.F.P.
-The population of excluded areas constitutes about 2% of the total population.
+The Universe consists of all urban and rural areas of all four provinces, of Pakistan defined as such by Population Census 1998, excluding FATA & Military restricted areas.
+The population of excluded areas constitutes about 3% of the total population.